-Name Changing
+Name Changing and SATS

-If a Transgender student wishes to have their preferred name recognised on School systems, this will be supported and will feed on to letters home, reports, information etc. Furthermore, the change of name and associated gender identity will be respected and accommodated by the school.
+If a Transgender student wishes to have their preferred name recognised on School systems, this will be supported and will feed on to letters home, report cycles, bus pass information etc. Furthermore, the change of name and associated gender identity will be respected and accommodated by the school.
 It is a real indicator that the Transgender student is taking steps to, or proposing to move towards a gender they feel they wish to live in.

-Technically, students can be entered under any name with an Examination Board.
+Technically, students can be entered under any name with the DFE for SATS.
 However, it is a very complex matter.
 Once a result is accredited it will need to be linked with a Unique Pupil Number (UPN) or Unique Learner Number (ULN) which existed in the school census information submitted in January of the examination year.
 UPNs and ULNs are only linked with legal names, not preferred names.
-It is possible for 'testing results' to be issued in the preferred name, but any young person finding themselves in this position should discuss this issue with Lostwithiel Primary School and parents or carers to ensure the best way forward.
-It is possible for any document to be changed to reflect the chosen name of the young person.
-Changing the gender recorded on a birth certificate is not possible until a Gender Recognition Certificate has been issued.
-In order to change a name on other official documents such as a passport, it might be necessary for evidence of change of name to be produced: there are two main ways in which this can be done, by deed poll and by statutory declaration.
-The Citizens Advice Bureau and other Transgender support organisations will have more information on this subject.
-A person under 16 years of age cannot change their name legally without the consent of a parent.
+It is possible for examination certificates to be issued in the preferred name, but any young person finding themselves in this position should discuss this issue with Lostwithiel School and parents or carers to ensure the best way forward.